 Frequently Asked Questions

-lack of commitment or resistance to cultural change from people within the company can cause major difficulties with the CRM implementation.
+A lack of commitment or resistance to cultural change from people within the company can cause major difficulties with the CRM implementation.
 Customer relationships may break down and result in loss of revenue, unless everyone in the business is committed to viewing their operations from the customers' perspective.

 Customer relationship management (CRM) is a technology that allows businesses both large and small to organise, automate, and synchronise every facet of customer interaction.
 CRM system examples include marketing, sales, customer service, and support.